aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 102 Processing (WebDAV)

 A WebDAV request may contain many sub-requests involving **file operations**, requiring a long time to complete the request.
-This code indicates that the server has received and is processing the request, but no response is available yet
+This code indicates that the server has received and is processing the request, but no response is available yet.